jpawz/scripts/README.md

 # windchill_add_alternative.py
 Adds alternative parts to WTParts in windchill PDM system.
 Gets data from Excel *.xlsx sheet, where first column contains part number and second column - alternative part number.

+# search-windchill-bookmarklet.js
+[Bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet): removes dashes, whitespaces, appends "*" to number copied to clipboard and searches for the resulting number in the windchill system.